BabakAkbari/Tiny-LB-MPC/README.md

 Tiny aerial robots offer immense promise for applications like search and rescue, exploration, and monitoring.
 However, their computational constraints make it difficult to deploy advanced control algorithms.

 Tiny-LB-MPC tackles this by:
-- Leveraging the **differential flatness** property of multirotors to reduce the problem complexity.
+- Leveraging the **differential flatness** property of multirotors to reduce problem complexity.
 - Introducing a **solver-aware learning** approach that makes the control problem tractable on embedded hardware.
 - Achieving **real-time control at 100 Hz** onboard microcontrollers.